-At William Barnes, we aim to promote positive mental health and well-being for our whole school community; pupils, staff, parents and carers, and recognise how important mental health and emotional well-being is to our lives in just the same way as physical health.
+At William Barnes, we aim to promote positive emotional health and well-being for our whole school community: pupils, staff, parents and carers, and recognise how important mental health and emotional well-being is to our lives in just the same way as physical health.

 We recognise that children’s mental health is a crucial factor in their overall wellbeing and can affect their learning and achievement.
 Persistent mental health problems may lead to pupils having significantly greater difficulty in learning than the majority of those of the same age.